5th June to 8th June

 Gareth

-Bait on Site
+Bait on Siteproline

 I've finally got a bait supplier sorted for 2010 that can supply me with a "Croix Blanche Special" boile.
 I've gone to the Dutch company Proline to supply me and have now in stock a robin red, garlic bait based on their very effective 'Red Devil' boile that has been so successful on the lakes in 2009.